 Regional System Solutions State of the art CCS and TMS systems originally developed for light rail but that also will have low-density line applications.
 S2R results Shift2Rail results include developments on formal methods, GNSS positioning systems and similar technologies.
 Ontology/sematic based interoperable network already used by S2R IP4 to facilitate multimodal journey planning and work within S2R IP2 and I2M for real-time traffic management.
-Further/new results In coordination with the system architecture under development within the ERJU System Pillars, functional blocks and interfaces will be investigated in order to identify all the possible needs and solutions applicable for low density lines.
-Design and development of flexible forms of rail services and their intermodal (rail-road) integration are considered and supported by migration strategies and socio-economic evaluation of innovation.
+Further/new • In coordination with the system architecture under development results within the EU-Rail System Pillars, functional blocks and interfaces will be investigated in order to identify all the possible needs and solutions applicable for low density lines. • Design and development of flexible forms of rail services and their intermodal (rail-road) integration are considered and supported by migration strategies and socio-economic evaluation of innovation.

-Table 36 - Overview of the innovation of this FA and the input from state-of-the-art research and Shift2Rail
+Table 37 - Overview of the innovation of this FA and the input from state-of-the-art research and Shift2Rail

-CCS & Operations State of the art Centralised Traffic management encompassing controlling comprehensive parts of the network .
+CCS & Operations State of the art Centralised Traffic management encompassing controlling comprehensive parts of the network.
 Automated conflict resolution systems for train route setting enabling mitigation to avoid or minimize delays.
 S2R results Moving blocks, Automatic Train Operations, Systems for train integrity.
-Further/new results Traffic management system encompassing the overall control of the line and supporting innovating technologies, including ATO, autonomous or remote controlled driving, adapted / simplified for the specific features of low-frequency traffic CCS / ERTMS Level 3 based safety layer aiming to reduce signalling assets (lateral signals, trackside train detection systems, level crossing treadles), integrating interlocking functionalities and TMS Cost-efficient onboard equipment matching the needs of the operational requirements as well as guaranteeing a minimum necessary compatibility/interoperability with mainline CCS (ERTMS) Development (in collaboration with System Pillar) of adapted operational rules and procedures for regional lines supported by advanced TMS features; possible update of the CCS and OPE TSI
+Further/new results Traffic management system encompassing the overall control of the line and supporting innovating technologies, including ATO, autonomous or remote controlled driving, adapted / simplified for the specific features of low-frequency traffic CCS / ERTMS Level 2 based safety layer aiming to reduce signalling assets (lateral signals, trackside train detection systems, level crossing treadles), integrating interlocking functionalities and TMS Cost-efficient onboard equipment matching the needs of the operational requirements as well as guaranteeing a minimum necessary compatibility/interoperability with mainline CCS (ERTMS) Development of integrated automation solutions including ATO GoA4, ASTP, remote operation and virtual coupling Development (in collaboration with System Pillar) of adapted operational rules and procedures for regional lines supported by advanced TMS features; possible update of the CCS and OPE TSI

-Table 37 - Overview of the innovation of this FA and the input from state-of-the-art research and Shift2Rai 21
+Table 38 - Overview of the innovation of this FA and the input from state-of-the-art research and Shift2Rai 21

 Regional Railway Assets State of the art Codes and regulations have been developed over the years to meet requirements of main lines whilst needs for lines with low traffic volumes have been relatively neglected.
 Flexible interpretation of standards, improvisation, and proven experience are today basis for urgent maintenance needs of not intensively used lines.
 Improvements of regulations tends to aim at increased track quality in order to reduce total cost for lines with dense traffic as track availability is the most limited parameter and therefore costly.
-Management of lines with low traffic volumes has different limitations.
+Management of with low traffic volumes has different limitations.
 Here track availability for maintenance is higher, optimal quality can be tailored for regional needs.
 Today scientific support for such tailored management is missing or not practically implemented S2R results Relevant frameworks for analysis have to some extent been developed within S2R.
 Input for regional conditions and safety calibrated limitations are missing.
 IP2 SWOC.
-Further/new results With the aim to develop cost-efficient (OPEX, CAPEX) the aim is to use results of other FA and adapt them for regional usage, aiming for: assets that will be (further) developed to reduce unit costs per train kilometer and increase operational safety on regional railways, a particular focus on interoperability of assets, making use of technologies developed in other FAs while being simplified/adapted, technologies with a high level of scalability (economies of scale) which will be harmonized for all operators and infrastructures across Europe.
+Further/new With the aim to develop cost-efficient (OPEX, CAPEX) the aim is to use resu results of other FA and adapt them for regional usage, aiming for: • assets that will be (further) developed to reduce unit costs per train kilometer and guarantee an appropriate level of operational safe on regional railways, • a particular focus on interoperability of assets, making use of technologies developed in other FAs while being simplified/adapted, • technologies with a high level of scalability (economies of scale) which will be harmonized for all operators and infrastructures across Europe.